 Len Wiseman directed this action thriller film which set off a successful franchise.
 Kate Beckinsale roped in to play the leading role of a vampire named Selene, an assassin hunting down Lycans (Werewolves).

 The film was based on the mythological secret history of the feuds between Lycans and Vampires and featured some cool action sequences that turned the film into a major hit on the box office and critical scale.
 Although rest of the films in the franchise could not meet the success of Underworld, the franchise made its place among the most popular franchises in the history of cinema.

 Fright Night (1985)

 Written and directed by Tom Holland, Fright Night was the perfect debut a writer/director could hope for.
-The horror thriller film followed the tale of a young man who finds out that his next door neighbor is a murderous vampire.
+The horror thriller film follows the tale of a young man who finds out that his next-door neighbor is a murderous vampire.

 Also Read: Best Hollywood Horror Movies of All Time

 Vampire is one of the most fascinating characters and we have many films based on Vampires so we tried to list out all the Best Movies about Vampires made in Hollywood and other country’s cinemas.